emberjs/rfcs/text/1027-ember-data-schema-service.md

 However, it is not a requirement of this RFC to solve that problem.
-We're hard at work on a tool for authoring schemas in a TypeScript based DSL that compiles them into the json format as well as richer types than you'd get with a class or a single TS interface alone.
+We're hard at work on a tool for authoring schemas in a TypeScript based DSL that compiles them into the JSON format as well as richer types than you'd get with a class or a single TS interface alone.
 We expect *that* tool will be what keeps the barrier to entry low.